The Guide To Un-Awkward Networking

 "I've always approached networking as barely indistinct from just being a person in the world," says Anastasia Alt, the founder of career services platform Dream Space.

 Seeing the other person as just another person is probably a good start!
-Remembering that they may be just as nervous to meet you, as you are to talk to them, can take some of the pressure off.
+Remembering that they may be just as nervous to meet you as you are to talk to them, can take some of the pressure off.
 After that, the rest is a matter of being as thoughtful and strategic as you would be otherwise.
-Here's the step-by-step guide to make networking really work for you — even if it's not your favorite thing.
+Here's a step-by-step guide to make networking really work for you — even if it's not your favourite thing.